Table of Contents

 When they can no longer do the things they enjoy despite your full effort, and when they seem to be deteriorating rapidly mentally and physically, check with your vet for anything else that can be done.

 If there's none, this may be the best time to consider putting them to sleep.

 However, remember that there are a lot of success stories in dog dementia support groups you can take inspiration from not to lose all hope!

 Also, you can read this Checklist for When to Put Your Dog Down.

 What triggers dementia in dogs?

 In truth, there is no known exact cause of why dementia happens in dogs.

 Experts only know that aging is the main trigger point affecting brain function as physical and chemical changes occur along with aging.

 The progression of dementia is on a case-to-case basis.

-However, in general, experts say that about a quarter of the dogs who had been diagnosed with mild dementia progress to moderate dementia in only 6 months.
+However, experts generally say that about a quarter of the dogs diagnosed with mild dementia progress to moderate dementia in only 6 months.